Exploration of the degree to which children and adolescents differ in their thinking, perceptions, emotions and identities as a function of culture.

 - Paper Structure

 Students meet for two hours each week to discuss a topic in culture and development.
 Guest lecturers will also be invited to discuss their experiences conducting cultural research or applying principles from cultural research in their practice.
 Students will complete two pieces of internal assessment.
-The first is an oral presentation on a cultural psychology topic of your choice (20%).
-Students will present the misunderstanding to the class and, using their knowledge of cultural psychology, will pinpoint the reasons for the misunderstanding and will recommend ways that the misunderstanding could have been prevented and/or resolved (20%).
+The first is an oral presentation on a cultural psychology topic of their choice (20%).
 The second is a research proposal on any aspect of cultural developmental psychology (30%).